 If you’d like to register with us, please read our policy on partnership working.

 Then, get in touch with our Admistration & Partnerships Coordinator Oliver Peachey to discuss your volunteering recruitment needs.
 If we think we’ll be able to help you recruit, we’ll ask you to fill out our registration pack.
 Your details will go onto our database and into our online directory.
-You’ll also be able to advertise in our weekly e-newsletter, and will receive invitations to events like our Volunteering Fairs.
+You’ll also be able to advertise in our weekly e-newsletter, and will receive invitations to events like our Volunteering Fairs and the Global Citizenship Voluntary Sector programme.

 What volunteer recruiters say about the VSU